 To discover other things you enjoy

 So long have smartphones and laptops been a staple of our lives that many of us have forgotten what it was we enjoyed doing when touch screens weren’t on the menu.
-Take your disconnection as a chance to rediscover your other favorite idle pursuits, whether it’s a spot of language learning, a game of Bridge, pen twiddling, or simply some daydreaming and people watching (we hear the cafes of Paris are perfect for that!).
+Take your disconnection as a chance to rediscover your other favorite idle pursuits, whether it’s a spot of language learning, a game of Bridge, pen twiddling, or simply some daydreaming and people watching.

 To get healthy